-Now available in conveniently sized travel packets.
-Be sure and try some today.
-Technological Retreat is online through the help and assistance of KFAI .
+Now available in conveniently sized travel packets, Technological Retreat is online through the help and assistance of KFAI.
 Now you can take a Technological Retreat with you when ever and where ever you go.
 It’s the kind of thing you might have heard before, but not really.
+Be sure to try some today!

-These recordings and more are available at archive.org
+These recordings and more of my stuff is available at archive.org

-If you use Spotify, these shows are there as well.
+If you use Spotify, the first 18 shows are listed here.

 Episode one begins with a station ID and two mixes from January 13, 1986.
 Welcome to episode one of the Technological Retreat podcasts, with three of the Sound Collages that I would spin into the night with.
 The station ID and intro are done by Larry Englund.
 Recently departed and much-loved person within the KFAI worlds.
 This recording was made when KFAI used a boombox to record air checks with.
 It sounds like it wasn’t tuned in very well that night.
 This first mix began around 2:20 AM, the second mix featured began around 4:40 AM.
 Mix 3 was was a listener request to hear Jimi Hendrix backwards.
 Now-a-days one can do this with an option in your free, downloadable audio editing software.
 Back in the middle of the night in 1989 that wasn’t an option.
 What I did was record the track onto a reel to reel tape in the production room and then play the backwards tape live on the air.
 I still think it turned out very well.

 Mix 03 1989 Length: 3:20